 When he returned to this vessel to retrieve his milk, he discovered that the milk had soured into a thick consistency with a pleasantly tangy flavor.
 He then discovered that if he left a bit of the soured milk (yogurt) in the vessel and added more milk he could repeat the process with somewhat similar results.

 And so yogurt was born, or discovered, depending on how you look at it.

 So the original process of making yogurt was very simple and involved no special equipment or technology, which is exactly how you can make it at home.

 Yogurt Maker Alternatives

 There are many, many ways that people today can and have made yogurt without the use of yogurt makers.
 The first step is almost always the same, though.
-Heat the milk to 180°F and allow to cool to 110°F or, if using raw milk simply heat the milk to 110°F. Then add about two tablespoons of cultured yogurt to the milk, mix, and incubate using one of the following methods:
+Heat a quart of milk to 180°F and allow it to cool to 110°F or, if you are using raw milk, simply heat the milk to 110°F. Then add about two tablespoons of cultured yogurt to the milk, mix, and incubate using one of the following methods:

 |Dairy-free Yogurt Starter|